 Sexual identity and gender are completely different concepts:

 - Sexual orientation refers to the sex of those to whom one is sexually and romantically attracted.

 - Gender refers to the attitudes, feelings, and behaviors that a given culture associates with a person’s biological sex.

 Across the United States, LGBT individuals are being fired from their place of employment due to discrimination.
 According to a June 13 poll by the Pew Research Center, 21 percent of LGBT adults say they have been treated unfairly by an employer in hiring, pay, or promotions.

 In addition to workplace discrimination, LGBT employees face wage disparities, and studies show that the transgender population is disproportionately affected.

 Currently, 29 states provide no state law to protect lesbian, gay, and bisexual employees from being fired and 33 states lack state laws protecting transgender individuals.

 North Carolina is an employment-at-will state which means that an employee can be fired for no reason except in cases of discrimination.
-Federal protection legislation such as ENDA are important because statutes will prohibit employers from discharging employees based on impermissible considerations such as the sexual orientation or gender.
+Federal protection legislation such as ENDA is important because statutes will prohibit employers from discharging employees based on impermissible considerations such as sexual orientation or gender.

 Senator Richard Burr(R-NC) was quoted stating: